|

 Suspended

-This method is similar to the standard bind-off but produces a more elastic edge.
+Bind-Off This method is similar to the standard bind-off but produces a more elastic edge.
 Use this method when you want to ensure against a tight bind-off edge.
 Slip 1 stitch, knit 1 stitch, *insert left needle tip into first stitch on right needle and lift the first st over the second (Step 1), leaving the first stitch on the left needle, knit the next stitch (Step 2), then slip both stitches off the left needle—2 stitches remain on right needle and 1 stitch has been bound off (Step 3).
 Repeat from * until no stitches remain on left needle, then pass first st on right needle over the second.

 Invisible